slowjams/Demystifying-CSharp/Demystifying Series/Demystifying Logging.md

    public LoggerInformation(ILoggerProvider provider, string category) : this() {
       ProviderType = provider.GetType();
-      Logger = provider.CreateLogger(category);  // <--------------use ILoggerProvider to create an ILogger Category = category;
+      Logger = provider.CreateLogger(category);  // <--------------use ILoggerProvider to create an ILogger, e.g ConsoleLoggerProvider which calls `new ConsoleLogger(...)`
+      Category = category;
    }